Graduate Programs

 Master in Teaching Program (MIT)

-School of Education: gradadmissions@whitworth.edu
+College of Arts, Science and Education: School of Education: gradadmissions@whitworth.edu

-Graduate Studies in Athletic Training
+Graduate Studies in Health Science

-Doctor of Physical Therapy
+• Doctor of Occupational Therapy

-Doctor of Occupational Therapy
+• Doctor of Physical Therapy

 Academic Policies for Graduate Programs